eridona/DonaLab-Handbook/README.md

 Why should group leaders implement the handbook?
 (At least) 3 reasons: <br/>

-1. They care about improve lab culture
+1. They care about improving lab culture
-2. It advertises that care to lab members and funders
+2. It signals to lab members and funders that the leader cares
 3. It reduces inter-personal friction and conflict

 This handbook does not represent an optimal or exhaustive template: it is the product of thirteen group leaders who are all passionate about improving lab culture, and are all fallible.
 Although this handbook will not solve every problem, we hope it takes a significant step toward addressing key challenges faced in daily lab life.
 The handbook will improve through community feedback and further dedicated workshops. <br/>